Connor Ripley: International career

 On 7 October 2011, Ripley made his debut for the England U19s in a 1–0 win against Portugal during the Limoges Tournament in France.
 Two days later, he replaced Jamal Blackman in a 3–1 win over Ukraine as England won the tournament.
 Ripley made two further appearances before being named by Noel Blake in the squad for the 2012 UEFA European Under-19 Championship in Estonia.
 He didn't feature in the tournament as England reached the semi-finals.

 On 28 May 2013, he was named in manager Peter Taylor's 21-man squad for the 2013 FIFA U-20 World Cup.
 He made his debut on 16 June in a 3–0 win in a warm-up game against Uruguay.

 Style of play

 Ripley is an all-round goalkeeper who likes to come out and collect crosses.
 He is comfortable on the ball and can join in the build-up play at the back.

+Personal life

+Ripley stated his intention to open a coffee shop named Mini Dunes in Preston, Lancashire in 2025.